leathrum/mathjax-ext-contrib/README.md

 2)  README:  Please include a `README.md` file in the `extname` directory with configuration and usage documentation -- see the existing extensions for examples.

+3)  Sample:  Please include a sample file `sample.html` in the `extname` directory in the `gh-pages` branch, with a sample demonstrating configuration and usage of your extension, and link to the sample in your `README.md` file.

-3)  URLs:  For testing purposes, a `raw.github.com` URL is acceptable on a temporary basis, but before you push your commit to the master branch, please change the URL to  `http://cs.jsu.edu/mathjax-ext/github/extname/extname.js` in the `loadComplete()` call at the end of `extname.js` and in the configuration block of your sample.
+4)  URLs:  For testing purposes, a `raw.github.com` URL is acceptable on a temporary basis, but before you push your commit to the master branch, please change the URL to  `http://cs.jsu.edu/mathjax-ext/github/extname/extname.js` in the `loadComplete()` call at the end of `extname.js` and in the configuration block of your sample.

 Please note that your files will *not* be available immediately on the `cs.jsu.edu` URL -- this site is updated nightly from the master branch here.